The collaborative direct democracy system by which members govern their LEDDA.

 A multidisciplinary R&D program that spans the design, testing, promotion, and operation of social choice systems that place wellbeing measurement, evaluation, forecasting, and deliberation at the center of decision-making activities.
 The term is also intended to serve as a keyword for indexing diverse scientific, civil society, political, business, and artistic efforts related to social choice system optimality.

-The percentages of the workforce that are employed by SB, PB, and NP organizations.
+In a LEDDA, the percentages of the workforce that are employed by SB, PB, and NP organizations.

 2. Boik JC.
 First Micro-Simulation Model of a LEDDA Community Currency-Dollar Economy.
 International Journal of Community Currency Research; 2014. link